microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Tip - The GitHub repo site has a Deploy to Azure button built in.

 ## What does success look like for Challenge-08?
-+ Upload two DICOM studies into the DICOM Service
++ Upload two DICOM studies into the DICOM service
-+ View human images in the DICOM Service
++ View human images in the DICOM service

 ## Next Steps